mui/material-ui/docs/data/material/customization/palette/palette.md

 ## Non-palette colors

-To add colors outside of `theme.palette`, check out the [Custom variables](/material-ui/customization/theming/#custom-variables) section on the Theming page.
+To learn how to add colors outside of `theme.palette`, see [Theming—Custom variables](/material-ui/customization/theming/#custom-variables).

 ## Accessibility

 To meet the minimum contrast of at least 4.5:1 as defined in [WCAG 2.1 Rule 1.4.3](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html), create a custom theme with a [contrast threshold](#contrast-threshold) value of 4.5 as follows:

 ```js
 import { createTheme } from '@mui/material/styles';